 James KEENAN, S.J.
 The Moral Life: Eight Lectures.
 Washington, D.C.: Georgetown University Press, 2023, pp. 177. $24.95 pb.
 ISBN 9-781647-124007.
 Reviewed by Dolores L. CHRISTIE, Cleveland, OH

-The book records a from a series of talks given by Professor Keenan honoring Fr.
+The book records a series of talks given by Professor Keenan honoring Fr.
 Martin D’Arcy, S. J. at the Jesuit Campion Hall of the University of Oxford.
 In the eight chapters, the author posits that the experience of grief—told here in personal, scriptural, and theological language—produces vulnerability.
 This vulnerability in turn can open the human person to a broader vision of life, the formation and exercise of conscience, and the possibility of doing good beyond our comfort level or our protective cultural narratives.
 The final portion of the book ties up the thesis clearly and concretely, revisiting through a novel lens familiar topics like virtues, the communion of saints, the works of mercy, and the beatitudes.

 This work is a hopeful take on the moral life.
 It invites the reader to a deeper spirituality through a growing recognition of the fact that, as Louis Janssens has written, one’s choices must be grounded in the essential connectivity of human beings to others, particularly to the poor.
 It is a challenge to the “more.”
 Particularly in this era of viral hate and intentional disdain for those unlike us—the “other”—it presents a wakeup call to be better, to do better.